-Nothing brings more joy to a loving father than to see his son smile.
+It brings great joy to a loving father to see his son smile.
 He delights in his son’s triumphs, rejoices when he overcomes challenges, and loves watching him become a man.
-When his son comes to him for help, a loving father will pour himself into this venture, providing everything his son needs.
-He will be there to direct and correct, but also to comfort and encourage.
+When his son comes to him for help, a loving father will be there to direct and correct, but also to comfort and encourage.
 Most of all he will make great sacrifices to see his son prosper.

-If a physical father would go to such great lengths to see his son prosper, then how much more would God the Father?
-God wishes “above all things” that we are healthy and prosperous (3 John 1:2).
+If a physical father would go to such great lengths to see his son prosper, how much more would God the Father?
+God wishes “above all things” that we are prosperous and healthy (3 John 2).
 To God, this is a priority.
 And unlike a physical father whose resources are limited, our spiritual Father has the infinite power of the universe at His disposal, and He wants to channel that power into your life to make you prosper!

-Like a father, God wants to forge a special team with you.
+As a Father, God wants to forge a special team with you.
 If you look at the great men of the Bible, they thrived because of this partnership with God.
-As a result, these individuals lived abundant lives gripped by adventures and miracles that would top any Hollywood blockbuster of today.
+As a result, these individuals lived abundant lives filled with adventures and miracles that would top any Hollywood blockbuster today.
 You too can have a piece of that action.
 You too can be made to prosper!

 It should come as no surprise that there are prerequisites.
-God would not just give just anyone the power of the universe.
+God will not give just anyone the power of the universe.
 He requires a certain attitude and actions on your part.
 But make no mistake—if you diligently go after God as these men did, He will be a force in your life to ensure you succeed.
-And you will not only prosper in this life, but for eternity as immortal sons of God.
+And you will prosper not only in this life, but for eternity as immortal sons of God.

 In this study we will examine what it takes for God to make you prosper.